tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 http://apiserver.com/homes/{home id}
 ```

-This might be an endpoint that retrieves a home resource that contains a particular ID.
+The above URL might be an endpoint that retrieves a home resource that contains a particular ID.
 What is transferred back from the server to the client is the "representation" of the resource.
 The resource may have many different representations (showing all homes, homes that match certain criteria, homes in a specific format, and so on), but here we want to see a home with a particular ID.

 {: .tip}
 The relationship between resources and methods is often described in terms of "nouns" and "verbs."
 The resource is the noun because it is an object or thing.
 The verb is what you're doing with that noun.
 Combining nouns with verbs is how you form the language in REST.